Volta191/YTmusic_Uploaded_Music_Parser/README.md

 # YTmusic_Uploaded_Music_Parser
-Simpe parser for youtube music uploaded songs
+Simpe parser for youtube music uploaded song names.

 If you have big library uploaded on your youtube music account, you may struggle to get a list of tracks form it